act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Expectation

 The `content` attribute of the test target:
-- either does not have the property `user-scalable` or has it set to yes; and
+- either does not have the property `user-scalable`, or has it set to yes; and
-- does not have the property `maximum-scale`, or has it set to a value that prevents significant zooming.
+- either does not have the property `maximum-scale`, or has it set to a value that allows significant zooming.

 ## Assumptions